 Hedge and Private Fund Enforcement & Regulatory Developments 2015 — Presented by the Practising Law Institute, New York, NY (November 19, 2015)

-Susan Grafton participates on a panel titled "Current Regulatory Issues Affecting Private Funds."
-Topics discussed include: CPO/CTA registration and exemptions, Dodd-Frank implementation –capital and margin requirements, CFTC position limit and aggregation rules, cross-border regulatory issues, Volcker Rule and systemic risk regulation, and the NYSE’s rulemaking petition relating to short sale reporting.
+Speaker, "Current Regulatory Issues Affecting Private Funds" panel.
+Topics discussed include: CPO/CTA registration and exemptions, Dodd-Frank implementation – capital and margin requirements, CFTC position limit and aggregation rules, cross-border regulatory issues, Volcker Rule and systemic risk regulation, and the NYSE’s rulemaking petition relating to short sale reporting.

 Lawyers Council Spring Meeting, Enforcement and Settlement Principles in the New Era: Private Practitioners' Views — Financial Services Roundtable (May 14, 2015)